 We are so thankful for our AHS family!
-Today we would like to express proper gratitude by welcoming new staff members while acknowledging the many achievements made by our phenomenally hardworking faculty and staff.
+Today we would like to express proper gratitude by acknowledging the many achievements made by our phenomenally hardworking faculty and staff.
 We would also like to send proper goodbyes to our AHS colleagues, whose time has come to a close.
 We wish them all the best and can’t wait to see what they accomplish next.

 - Dr. Andrew Smolski joined the department in February as a Research Scholar working with Michael Schulman on the RAFI/SARE Navigating Financial and Emotional Hardship Project.

 - Alyssa Anderson joined the Steps to Health team on January 10 as their Social Marketing and Evaluation Extension Associate.

 - Candace Hackney joined the Project YES! team on January 31 as their Mentor Program Manager.

 - Zachary Hackney joined the EFNEP team on March 1 as a Program Associate EFNEP (Youth).

 - Dr. Maru Gonzalez and her team recently published a first-of-its-kind study that revealed a gap between knowledge and skills of 4-H professionals in engaging and developing programs for LGBTQ+ youth in 4-H across North Carolina.

 - Congratulations to Dr. Lindsey Haynes-Maslow who recently published an article on an online intervention pilot for the grocery purchasing habits among rural and urban residents in the journal International Journal of Environmental Research and Public Health.

 - Congratulations to Dr. Travis Park and Dr. Wendy Warner who recently published an article on the importance of meaningful collaboration between agricultural education (AE) and environmental education (EE) frameworks in the journal Environmental Education Research.